-An able, well-qualified and inspiring teacher of Physics is required to join this very successful and innovative department for two terms from January 2020 during a colleague’s leave of absence.
+An able, well-qualified and inspiring teacher of Physics is required to join this very successful and innovative department from September 2020.
 The successful candidate will be required to teach pupils throughout the school, from Year 7 to Year 13.
 This is an exciting opportunity for either an experienced classroom practitioner who enjoys the company of bright, ambitious and well-motivated pupils or someone wishing to gain experience of teaching in an academically selective secondary school; applicants with experience of either secondary or tertiary education are encouraged to apply.
 An interest in academic extension, via either research activities, or direct teaching, alongside university preparation, would be an additional and welcome dimension.

 All pupils study Physics as a separate subject in Years 8 to 11 having followed a General Science course in Year 7.
 In 2019 86% of pupils taking IGCSE Physics achieved grades 9/8.
 At A level 70% of pupils achieved A*/A grades following the AQA specification.
 Several students apply to Oxford or Cambridge to read physics, natural sciences or engineering each year.